apnadkarni/blt/man/datatable.rst

   table. *Switches* can be one of the following:

   **-ascii**
-    Use string comparison with Unicode code-point collation order (the name is for backward-compatibility reasons.)
+    Uses string comparison with Unicode code-point collation order (the name is for backward-compatibility reasons.)
 The string representation of the values are compared.

   **-columns** *columnList*
-    Compare values in the columns in *columnList*.
-This defines the comparison order.
+    Compares the cells in order of the columns in *columnList*.
+    *ColumnList* is a list of column specifiers.
+Each specifier may be a column label, index, or tag and may refer to multiple columns (example:
+    "all").
+By default all columns are compared in their order in the datatable.

   **-decreasing**
-    Sort the rows highest to lowest.
-By default the rows are sorted lowest to highest.
+    Sorts rows highest to lowest.
+By default rows are sorted lowest to highest.

   **-dictionary**
-    Use dictionary-style comparison.
-This is the same as **-ascii*** except (a) case is ignored except as a tie-breaker and (b) if two strings contain embedded numbers, the numbers compare as integers, not characters.
-For example, in -dictionary mode, "bigBoy" sorts between "bigbang" and "bigboy", and "x10y" sorts between "x9y" and "x11y".
+    Uses dictionary-style comparison.
+This is the same as **-ascii** except (a) case is ignored except as a tie-breaker and (b) if two strings contain embedded numbers, the numbers compare as integers, not characters.
+For example, in **-dictionary** mode, "bigBoy" sorts between "bigbang" and "bigboy", and "x10y" sorts between "x9y" and "x11y".

   **-frequency**
-    Sort the rows according to frequency of the values.
+    Sorts rows according to the frequency of their values.
+The rows of *tableName* will not be rearranged.
+A list of the row indices will be returned instead.

   **-list**
-    Return a list of the sorted rows instead of rearranging the rows in the table.
+    Returns a list of the sorted rows instead of rearranging the rows in the table.
+The rows of *tableName* will not be rearranged.
+This switch is implied when the **-frequency**, **-nonempty**, **-unique**, or **-values** switches are used.

   **-nocase**
-    Ignore care when comparing values.
-This only has affect when the **-ascii** switch is set.
+    Ignores case when comparing values.
+This only has affect when the **-ascii** switch is present.

   **-nonempty**
-    Return only non-empty values.
-This only has affect when the **-values** switch is set.
+    Sorts only non-empty cells.
+The rows of *tableName* will not be rearranged.
+A list of the row indices will be returned instead.

   **-rows** *rowList*
     Consider only the rows in *rowList*.  *RowList* is a list of